The Best Little Whorehouse in Texas: Production history

+In what was described as "a return engagement", the show opened on Broadway at the Eugene O'Neill Theatre on May 31, 1982, and closed on July 24, 1982, after nine previews and 63 performances.
+The cast featured Carlin Glynn and Delores Hall.

 A short-lived sequel entitled The Best Little Whorehouse Goes Public was staged on Broadway in 1994.

 "The Aggie Song" was performed on the Tony Awards broadcast, but was heavily censored because of the nature of the lyrics and choreography.

 A U.S. National Tour starring Ann-Margret opened on February 14, 2001.

 A benefit concert took place on October 16, 2006, to benefit the Actor's Fund.
 The concert was directed by Mark S. Hoebee and choreographed by Denis Jones.
 The cast included Terrence Mann (as Sheriff Ed Earl Dodd), Emily Skinner, and Jennifer Hudson.